 Military Honors: West Douglas County American Legion Post 188

 Funeral Home: Glende-Nilson of Evansville

-To plant a tree in memory of Harlan Harris Englund, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Harlan Harris Englund, please visit our Tree Store.